ArtifactDB/sayoko/README.md

 After every log scan, **sayoko** produces a `.sayoko_last_scan` file containing the RFC3339-formatted time of the most recent log.
 This avoids redundant re-processing of the same log files when **sayoko** itself is restarted.
 Advanced users can exploit this by modifying the timestamp in this file to force **sayoko** to process logs after a desired timepoint.
+The path of this timestamp file can also be modified via the `-timestamp` flag.

 ## Developer notes